Hidden Minima in Two-Layer ReLU Networks: Concluding remarks and future work

-In general terms, this article developed out of a program to understand how symmetry breaking phenomena exhibited by nonconvex loss landscapes induced from natural distributions may allow gradient-based methods to find good minima efficiently.
-Thus, of the three major topics in the theory of DL: expressivity, generalization and optimization, the present work is aimed at the latter to which very few analytic tools are available (in so far as nonconvexity is involved).
-The ability demonstrated in the paper to control the extent to which tangency arcs break the symmetry of critical points is an instance of a general strategy developed in \cite{ArjevaniCP2023} for arguing about tractability of symmetric nonconvex optimization problems, which we now present in more detail.
+In general terms, this article developed out of a program to understand how symmetry breaking phenomena exhibited by nonconvex loss landscapes coming from natural distributions may allow gradient-based methods to find good minima efficiently.
+The ability to control the extent to which tangency arcs break the symmetry of critical points as demonstrated in the paper is an instance of a general approach developed in \cite{ArjevaniCP2023} for arguing about tractability of symmetric nonconvex optimization problems.

-In general, critical points of $G$-invariant functions may or may not be symmetric.
-However, in \cite{ArjevaniCP2023}, it is shown that when certain conditions apply, isotropy groups of adjacent critical points are related.
-Applied iteratively, this local mechanism implies that the symmetry of a critical point can be determined by a path of critical points connecting to a symmetric one: the longer the path the more symmetry may break.
-Slightly more technically, this works as follows.
-Let $\c$ be a critical point.
-Generically, $\tanset_\c\backslash\critset$ is a definable one-dimensional manifold.
-Let $A$ be a one-dimensional stratum of $\tanset_\c$ such that $\c\in \cl{A}$, and let $G_A$ be a lower bound of the isotropy of points in $A$.
-If $A$ meets a critical point $\c'$ on its other hand (this is not always the case) then $G_A\subseteq G_{\c'}$ by continuity.
-Thus, if $G_A$ can be related to $G_\c$ somehow, this would yield a lower bound on the isotropy of any adjacent critical point.

-By \pref{lem:tang_eigsp} $G_A\subseteq G_\v $ for some eignevector $\v$ of $\nabla^2 f(\c)$.
-The present work derives \emph{upper bounds} for $G_\v$ by studying the isotropy of points in the isotypic component to which $\v$ may belong.
-However, to establish \emph{lower bounds} for $G_A$ (granted $G_A=G_\v$) one needs to derive a lower bound on $G_\v$.
-Computing the minimal (rather than maximal) isotropy of points in isotypic components gives a crude bound which may or may not suffice.
-Consider for example the following $B_2$-invariant function, $B_n$ generally denoting the hyperoctahedral group (Weyl group of type~$B$),

-The function remains invariant under $(x,y) \mapsto (y,x)$, $x\mapsto-x$ and $y\mapsto-y$.
-Thus, $h$ is $B_2$-invariant.
-Computing, we find that $h$ has nine critical points: $\c_M = (0,0)$ (a maximum), $\c_1 = (1,0)$ giving four critical points (saddles) in total on account of its orbit set $B_2(1,0)$, and $\c_m = (\sqrt{3/2}, \sqrt{3/2})$ (a minimum) having $|B_2(\sqrt{3/2}, \sqrt{3/2})|=4$ as well.
-By equivariance, it suffices to compute the tangency set for the orbit representatives: $\c_M, \c_s$ and $\c_m$.
-Although the tangency sets are simple enough to be given by analytic expressions, our interest lies rather in the geometric situation, \pref{fig:hc_tan}: as dictated by \pref{lem:tang_eigsp}, tangency arcs are seen to approach $\c$ tangentially to eigenspaces of the Hessian, dotted lines.
-Thus, \begin{itemize}[leftmargin=*] \item The isotropy of $\c_s$ is $\tri{R_x}$, $R_x$ denoting the reflection over the x-axis, and so $(\RR^2, (H_2)_{\c_s})$ decomposes as the sum of the x- and the y-axis.
-The minimal isotropy type on the x- (resp. y-axis) is $\tri{R_x}$ (resp. $\{e\}$).
-Thus, in this case, the minimal isotropy occurring for each isotypic component yields a tight bound (similarly for $\c_m$).

-\item The isotropy of $\c_M$ is $B_2$, and so the representation $(\RR^2, B_2)$ is absolutely irreducible, and the minimal isotropy type is $\{e\}$, in particular no constraint on $G_\v$ is implied.